Written by Ari Parker — Updated: Friday, August 19, 2022

 Chapter is dedicated to helping seniors maximize the benefits they receive from Medicare by comparing every plan available to them.
 Our data show that controlling the price of a drug used by about 11% of Americans would provide more equitable access to healthcare.
 In the current economy, as millions cope with rising daily expenses, providing equally affordable access to a necessary drug across the US will empower aging Americans to manage their diabetes and live longer, healthier lives.

-We used proprietary data that includes pricing details for all active PD and MA+PD plans for the year 2022, as well as a recommendation engine that estimates total annual drug costs, including premiums, prescription refills, and how those costs change in different phases of coverage (e.g. pre-deductible and catastrophic).
+We used proprietary data that includes pricing details for all active PD and MA+PD plans from September 1, 2022 to December 31, 2022.
+In addition, Chapter’s proprietary recommendation engine estimated drug costs, including premiums, prescription refills, and how those costs change in different phases of coverage (e.g. pre-deductible and catastrophic).
 To account for plan variance by zip code, we looked at plans available in the most populous zip code in each state.
 To account for cost variance caused by pharmacy selection, we utilized pharmacy data to run our analysis for four distinct pharmacies in each zip code.
-To normalize these costs against typical wealth and cost of living in different localities, we analyzed how these annual drug costs compared to the median annual household income in each zip code.
+To normalize these costs against typical wealth and cost of living in different localities, we analyzed how these drug costs compared to the median annual household income in each zip code.